Overview - UAL Level 3 Extended Diploma in Acting

 What will I be doing?

-In addition to plenty of performance opportunities - in our purpose-built studio theatre and within other performing arts spaces, both in the College and at other venues - you will also learn about and develop your skills in areas such as directing, writing and producing.
+In addition to plenty of performance opportunities - in our purpose-built Willy Russell Studio Theatre and within other performing arts spaces, both in the College and at other venues - you will also learn about and develop your skills in areas such as directing, writing and producing.
 You will study both the theory and the practice of a wide range of acting and performance styles (suited both for the stage and for other performance-based media), but will still have the opportunity to specialise in the areas which interest you most.

 Our project-based learning approach enables you to develop your skills through workshops, assignments and projects, and you will work alongside students of other disciplines to put on a series of performances (across a range of styles and for a range of audiences) during the teaching year.
 You will also benefit from masterclasses, workshops and visits from external professionals, and carry out work experience both internally and externally across the wider performing arts community within Liverpool and beyond.